 - They can help you reduce your electricity bills significantly.

-The money you save by installing solar panels and a battery will depend upon the battery discharge rate and solar panel size.
-Therefore, your solar panel’s size and the type of battery you choose is interrelated.
+The money you save by installing solar panels and a battery depends on the battery discharge rate and solar panel size.
+Therefore, your solar panel’s size and the type of battery you choose are interrelated.

 Types of Solar Batteries

 Properly utilising your rooftop space and keeping things under your budget will be possible by choosing the right type of solar panel.
 The two main types of solar panels you will come across are monocrystalline and polycrystalline.